tact-lang/pitaya/docs/SPECIFICATION.md

 - Readers MUST tolerate a truncated final line (e.g., during a crash) by skipping it until a terminating newline appears.
 - Writers MUST be single-process per run (single-writer model), emit UTF-8 JSON per line, and flush according to the configured flush policy (interval-based batching by default; per-event when explicitly configured).
 The event carries the `start_offset` (byte position before the record was written).
 Implementations MAY expose this via CLI flag (e.g., `--safe-fsync=per_event`) or environment variable (e.g., `ORCHESTRATOR_EVENTS__FLUSH_POLICY=per_event`).
   The single-writer invariant is enforced by an OS lockfile `events.jsonl.lock` (see Event Log Contract below).
+  Implementations MAY also bound the number of events flushed per interval by a configured batch size for latency control (see `events.flush_policy.max_batch`).

 **Event Envelope**